jlyonsmith/HowTo/CheatSheets/Apple.md

-## Provisioning
+# Certificates, Identifiers &amp; Profiles

+# General

-Apple provisioning is provides three ways to share apps:
+Apple provisioning provides four ways to share apps:

-1. **Developer releases.** You are limited sharing developer releases to 100 iPhones.
+1. **Developer releases** You are limited sharing developer releases to 100 iPhones.
 You must get a unique code from the phone and once you add it you can only remove it _once per year_.
 You can run out of devices really quickly and Apple don't cave for special resets.  _Only use for your developers, testers, artists and program managers._
-2. **Beta releases.**  You can add up to 1000 people for a limited beta release, and change that list of people at any time, but it takes up to 48 hours to get the uploaded binary approved by Apple.
+2. **Beta releases**  You can add up to 1000 people for a limited TestFlight Beta release, and change that list of people at any time, but it takes up to 48 hours to get the uploaded binary approved by Apple.
+3. **App store releases**  Once an app can be submitted to the app store with a multi-day approval process.
+This app can be a version that was released as a TestFlight Beta or directly submitted.
-3. **Enterprise releases.**  You can pay $300 per year to Apple and after an approval process get an enterprise license that lets you install your apps on an unlimited number of devices.
+4. **Enterprise releases**  You can pay $300 per year to Apple and after an approval process get an enterprise license that lets you install your apps on an unlimited number of devices.
 It’s how, for example, Uber delivers their driver app.

 ## Getting UDID